push-based/ws-angular-basic-lv-080724/exercises/components & template/movie-card-component.md

 ng g c movie/movie-card
 ```

-As our workspace is configured to generate single file components, you should now see 2 files being generated:
+As our workspace is configured to generate single file components, you should now see 1 files being generated:

 * `src/app/movie/movie-card/movie-card.component.ts` => component logic
-* `src/app/movie/movie-card/movie-card.component.spec` => test file

 If you want to have a separate file for the styles and/or the template, please use